Architecture

 Bridges

 Cork City Centre is built on an island in the River Lee just upstream from Cork Harbour.
 The two channels of the River Lee which embrace the City Centre are spanned by twenty two public bridges and this gives Cork a distinctive continental air.
-Cork City Public Bridges are listed here in order from East to West and it can be a really nice day pursuit to cross over and back the many bridges of architectural variety.
+Take an urban walk and cross over: